 In accordance with our promise and our company’s sustainability philosophy, we sponsor and donate to various programs throughout the country including; National Park conservation, habitat protection for marine species, by supporting local the Penguin & Sealion Trusts – we aim to leave a positive local impact wherever our tours visit.

-Below are some of the organisations we are supporting in 2019, each with a special purpose.
+Below are some of the organisations we are supporting, each with a special purpose.